 Magic Bullet Fund helps people who have made room in their homes and hearts for a feline or canine companion, but do not have the financial resources to provide cancer treatment.
 As of 2023, Magic Bullet Fund has helped 885 pets and their families in need of assistance.

-Magic Bullet Fund provides assistance when a family is unable to pay for treatment and the pet would not be able to have treatment without our assistance; and when we can reasonably believe that the treatment may add a year of quality life for the pet.
+Magic Bullet Fund provides assistance when a family is unable to pay for treatment and the pet would not be able to have treatment without our assistance; and when we can reasonably believe that the treatment will add significant quality life for the pet.

 Laurie Kaplan, Founder & Director

 In 1992, I adopted an 18-month-old Siberian Husky named Bullet at the SPCA.
 He was the love of my life, the dog of my dreams.
 We especially enjoyed winter weekends in northern New York, dogsledding.

 True to the breed, Bullet was willful and ornery, smart and demanding.
 His objective in life was to escape and run free.
 I fell completely in love!

 In 2000, at 9 years old, Bullet was diagnosed with lymphoma.
 He survived 4+ years past his diagnosis.
 He had chemotherapy and I developed a home care regimen for him, including a special cancer diet.
 His chemo vet took hikes with us and sent all of his new clients to me for consults, to help them care for their dogs fighting cancer.

 On November 20, 2004, at almost 14 years old, my Magic Bullet went to the Rainbow Bridge.
 I lost him to old age; the cancer never returned.